Important information to entrepreneurs due to the coronavirusThe page was last modified:

 Extended time for financial support when you start up a new business

-The Government proposes to extend the period of financial support for starting a new business, from 6 months to 12 months.
+The Government proposes that the Swedish Employment Service's support for starting a business activity should be extended from 6 months to 12 months to facilitate those starting a new business.

 More information to come.